Candess’ passion is helping people.

 Candess became a paralegal in order to help people.
 When Candess learned that millions of Americans each year were becoming sick from food contaminated with pathogens, she wanted to do something about it.
 Ever the problem solver, Candess began by finding ways to get more helpful information about food safety concerns and solutions to families (especially other mothers) in a timely fashion.

 MakeFoodSafe.com is Candess’ third food safety blog.
-Her first food safety blog, UnsafeFoods.com, has won multiple awards and has been recognized as a: Top 30 Food Safety Blog; Top Mommy Approved Blog; Top 10 Blog Posts by Texas Bar Today; and the Blogger Recognition Award.
+Her food safety blogs have won multiple awards and been recognized as a: Top 30 Food Safety Blog; Top Mommy Approved Blog; Top 10 Blog Posts by Texas Bar Today; and the Blogger Recognition Award.

 From intake to trial, Candess ensures everyone gets what they need when they need it, even the most challenging matters.

 Candess works closely with Jory and the food safety team to develop and cultivate the firm’s food safety cases.

 To Candess, clients are family.
 She is never too busy to take time to explain a complicated issue, answer a question, or give a supportive ear.
 For our clients who have never found themselves in a legal proceeding before, Candess makes it a point to help them understand the process.
 The phrase, “no question is a silly question” is routine in her vocabulary.

 A mother of two, Candess lives in a suburb of Houston with her husband, Tim.
 When she is not saving the world one deadline at a time, Candess can be found channeling her inner chef or with coffee and a book.

 *Candess is a Senior Trial Paralegal, not a lawyer.